Interactive explainer

 The session retro

 When a session ends, its whole record gets a defensibility review.
-GET /api/sessions/:id/retro composes it from the ledger on read — nothing is stored, nothing is invented — and returns a posture: clean review flagged.
+GET /api/sessions/:id/retro composes it from the ledger on read, nothing is stored and nothing is invented, and returns a posture: clean review flagged.

 Verdict from evidence, not vibes